Churanta/ServiceApp-Motocross-India/README.md

 1. Launch the app
 2. Run the Code
-3. TEnjoy using the app
+3. Enjoy using the app

 ## Screenshots